iremlaletu/AspnetMinimalApi/ReadMe.md

 ####  Notable Concepts

+#### Extension Method Design

+MapGamesEndpoints is written as an extension method on WebApplication to keep endpoint mapping modular and reusable.

+The MinimalApis.Extensions package enables automatic validation of incoming DTOs based on data annotations ([Required], [StringLength], etc.).

+#### DTO Mapping via Extension Methods

+Domain entities are mapped to DTOs using custom extension methods like .ToGameDetailsDTO(), .UpdateGameDTO .ToEntity(), etc., for cleaner separation between internal data and API responses.

+#### Safe POST Responses
+POST /games returns 201 Created with Location header using CreatedAtRoute, and only exposes necessary fields via DTOs.

 #####  Why use DTOs?

 DTOs are used instead of entities in API responses to expose only safe and necessary data.